DemonBunnyBon/TLD-Edible-Plants/README.md

 A mod for The Long Dark, enabling you to eat prepared Reishi, Rose Hips, Beard Lichen and Birch Bark.

-All of the options can be toggled on and off, with adjustable settings for the value of their calories and in some cases vitamin c.
+All of the options can be toggled on and off, with adjustable settings for the value of their calories, and vitamin c where applicable.

-The mod also allows to adjust the values of Prepared Burdock which is edible in the base game, as well as moving all of the items into the food category in the inventory for more convenience.
+The mod allows to adjust the values of Prepared Burdock which is edible in the base game.

+It also allows moving all of the items into the food category in the inventory for more convenience.

 # Installation